DataDog/integrations-core/active_directory/README.md

    ```

    Specify the the type of AD logs (for example, `security`, `application`, or `system`), and provide a value for the `channel_path` parameter.
-   Add multiple blocks of the above configuration with different channels if you wish to forward all of them.
+   Add multiple blocks of the above configuration with different channels if you wish to forward more.

    The logs can be filtered using [win32 transport filters][11].